rackerlabs/docs-dedicated-load-balancer-v3/docs/general-api-info/device_lock_details.rst

     }

-3. If the user hits the same request before the first one gets completed.
-The request goes into "ENQUEUED_PROCESSING"
+3. If the user re-executes the request before the first one completes, the request goes into `ENQUEUED_PROCESSING`:

 ::